abdo3017/topics/Services.md

 3. **START_REDELIVER_INTENT**
    recreate the service and call `‪onStartCommand()‬` with the last intent that was delivered to the service, such as **downloading a file**.

-* **When a service is started, it has a lifecycle that's independent of the component that started it.**
+* **When a service is started, it has a lifecycle that's *independent* of the component that started it.**

 * **the service should stop itself when its job is complete by calling ‪`stopSelf()‬`, or another component can stop it by calling ‪`stopService()‬`.**

 * **Pass intent by startservice(your intent) and receive it in `onStartcommand()`**

- > **It is not recommended to use intentservice for new apps as it will not work well starting with Android 8 Oreo, You can use *JobIntentService* as a replacement for**
+ > **It is not recommended to use intentservice for new apps as it will not work well starting with *Android 8 Oreo*, You can use *JobIntentService* as a replacement for**
  > **‪IntentService that is compatible with newer versions of Android.**

  > **If your app targets *API level 26 or higher*, the system imposes restrictions on using or creating background services unless the app itself is in the foreground.**